huzaifah0x00/esp8266_pcap_uart/README.md

-# ESP8266 PCAP Sniffer - RTOS SDK Version
+# ESP8266 handshake Sniffer - RTOS SDK Version

-ESP8266 Sniffer firmware which outputs PCAP data via UART.
-Use the sniffer to stream 802.11 packets from ESP8266 to Wireshark or dump into a PCAP file.
+ESP8266 Sniffer firmware which captures 4way handshakes and saves them to a pcap file on sdcard

 ## Overview